tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

   r = seq(from = 0, to = 0.05, by = 0.01), # Risk-free rate
   T = seq(from = 3 / 12, to = 2, by = 1 / 12), # Time to maturity
   sigma = seq(from = 0.1, to = 0.8, by = 0.1) # Volatility
-) %>%   mutate(
+) %>%
+  mutate(
     black_scholes = black_scholes_price(S, K, r, T, sigma),
     observed_price = map(black_scholes, function(x) x + rnorm(2, sd = 0.15))
   ) %>%
   unnest(observed_price)
 ```

-The code above generates 1.574\times 10^{6} random parameter constellations.
+The code above generates more than 1.5 million random parameter constellations.
 For each of these values two *observed* prices reflecting the Black-Scholes prices are given and a random innovation term *pollutes* the observed prices.

 Next, we split the data into a training set (which contains 1\% of all the observed option prices) and a test set that will only be used for the final evaluation.
 Note that the entire grid of possible combinations contains 3148992 different specifications.
-Thus, the sample to learn the Black-Scholes price contains only 3.149\times 10^{4} observations and is therefore relatively small.
+Thus, the sample to learn the Black-Scholes price contains only 31489 observations and is therefore relatively small.
 In order to keep the analysis reproducible, we use `set.seed()`.
 A random seed specifies the start point when a computer generates a random number sequence and ensures that our simulated data is the same across different machines.